WING BACKS - WIDE MIDFIELDERS

 We want our Wing-Backs to have a good tactical awareness as a wing back who is regularly out of position and does not defend makes hard work for his defence.
-It is vital in our formation to have a good understanding of the positional rotations between attacking wing back play and covering in midfield and when to provide extra defensive support.
+It is vital in our formation to have a good understanding of the positional rotations between attacking wing back play, covering in midfield and when to provide extra defensive support.

 Player requirements :